volta-cli/website/subdomains/docs/_advanced/installers.md

 For Windows, you can download and install the Installer `.msi` file for the specific version that you want to install.

-{% include note.html content="Volta does not support downgrading, so in order to downgrade you will need to completely uninstall Volta and then install the lower version" %}
+{% include note.html content="Volta does not support downgrading, so in order to downgrade you will need to completely uninstall Volta and then install the lower version." %}

 ## Custom Installers